Search This Site

 Motherboard

 This was an easy choice - the Gigabyte GA-MA78GM-S2H will pair very nicely with the AMD processor.
 This board was made for HTPC's and is very stable.
-This board uses the new 780G chipset, which has full hardware decode acceleration for H.264, VC1, and MPEG-2.
+This board uses the 780G chipset, which has full hardware decode acceleration for H.264, VC1, and MPEG-2.
 Seeing as how decoding is one thing that can really slow down an HTPC, this will really help keep things smooth.

 Power Supply

-Seeing as how a Media Center PC has the potential to be an always on computer, I wanted a very efficient power supply.
-I went with the Antec Earthwatts EA380 Power Supply.
+The Antec Earthwatts EA380 Power Supply is efficient.
 This power supply is 80 PLUS certified, and will provide plenty of power for the system, while at the same time running cool and quiet.

 System Memory